 If you’re looking for the best headphones on the market, it’s tough to get a straight answer.
 What works for some people doesn’t work for others, and few product categories are as diverse as headphones.
 In-ears, on-ears, over-ears—there’s just so much to choose from, and it’s hard to tell what’s right for you.

-Editor’s note: this list was updated on March 1, 2021, to address an FAQ about choosing the best headphones for you.
+Editor’s note: this list was updated on May 11, 2021, to include new charts.

 The best noise cancelling options are the Sony WH-1000XM4 and WF-1000XM3